 Digital ordering further helps manage the full-order life cycle and ensures customers receive their food faster and without other issues.
 According to Hospitality Technology, “over the past few months, we’ve also seen a rise of contactless delivery, whereby a customer’s order is left in an agreed-upon location instead of directly handed over by a delivery worker.
 Contactless payment ensures the entire process can be completed without physical interaction.

 Practically speaking, a restaurant’s contactless plan can be as simple as setting up a pick-up center.
 Upon receipt of the order, the kitchen prepares the food at the optimal time to ensure freshness and delivers it to the collection point.
 The customer is then notified when the meal is ready for pick up.”

 3. Digital Ordering Promotes Use of Data to Increase Customer Loyalty, Improve Reporting, Lessen Errors, and More

 Contactless ordering offers other advantages in the form of larger average check sizes, improved guest loyalty, and marketing opportunities.
-Consider the improved customer loyalty derived from digital ordering implementation, despite initial hiccups, with a past Tacit client:
+Consider the improved customer loyalty derived from digital food ordering system implementation, despite initial hiccups, with a Tacit client:

 “We’ve done mobile apps.
 Yet, both mobile apps presented problems regarding rewards, but that was when we realized that the issues were not necessarily the apps.
 The problems resided within the limited ability to integrate our new app services with our existing POS.
 Without integration, we couldn’t really provide that unique experience from within loyalty programs.
 Customers’ points were lost, and customers were upset.
 However, once we integrated the app with our systems, we were able to ensure all guests had a consistent experience on the app, the results have been astounding, creating more loyalty among our guests and stimulating profits as well through customized marketing messages for each user.